 Michigan Ross and Social Entrepreneurship/Impact

-In its commercials during televised football games, as well as in PSA videos, the University of Michigan highlights its significant impact on the Ann Arbor community through initiatives in medicine, environmental sciences, and technology.
+The University of Michigan highlights its significant impact on the Ann Arbor community through initiatives in medicine, environmental sciences, and technology.
 This university spirit of “doing good” permeates the Michigan Ross School of Business, which has a long-standing commitment to social impact.